Process

 Compost

-Which hosts everything related to your composters you’re following, what you can/cannot compost, and
+The Compost page hosts everything related to other composters the user is following, what you can or

 Recipes

-This section is dedicated to user-created recipes for food, crafts, booze, or anything else related to
+The Recipes section is dedicated to user-created recipes for food, crafts, beverages, and anything else

 Profile

-tickets you’ve earned based on how much you have composted.
+saved, and tickets they have earned based on how much they have composted.